 Prior to coming to TAMU-CC, Denham taught voice at Earlham College, Georgia College, and at the University of Illinois as a Teaching Assistant.
 Throughout her two decades of teaching at the College level, her students have received awards from the National Association of Teachers of Singing (NATS), have performed as soloists with community and professional organizations, and have gone on to degree programs in voice at institutions including NYU, Indiana University, Kentucky State University, and Ball State University.
 Her students at TAMU-CC have performed lead roles in Opera Workshop productions as well as Musical Theatre productions in the Department of Theatre and Dance.
 In addition to teaching voice, Denham teaches Voice Tech for Instrumentalists and the First-Year Seminar for Music majors.
 She has previously served on the Core Curriculum adjunct faculty of Butler University teaching a First-Year Seminar, taught Public Speaking at the University of Illinois, and served on the Voice faculty of Blue Lake Fine Arts Camp.

 Dr. Denham began her directing work in experimental theatre pieces at the Indy Convergence arts residency.
-She has since been recognized as a semi-finalist for the American Prize for Stage Directors (Charles Nelson Reilly Prize) in both the Theatre/Musical Theatre and Opera Divisions for her innovative productions for TAMU-CC Opera.
-During doctoral studies, she served as Assistant Director for the mainstage University of Illinois operas Orpheus in the Underworld and The Merry Widow.
+She has since been recognized as a finalist and semi-finalist for the American Prize for Stage Directors (Charles Nelson Reilly Prize) for her innovative productions for TAMU-CC Opera.
+Her recent directing work includes the world premiere of Olivia’s Ocean for TAMU-CC Opera and Amahl and the Night Visitors for Music on Site, Inc. During doctoral studies, she served as Assistant Director for the mainstage University of Illinois operas Orpheus in the Underworld and The Merry Widow.
 In 2013, she was invited to direct the Umbrella Project of the Indy Convergence residency, an exploration of the subject of Otherness based on her concepts and created collaboratively by the performers using dialogue, dance, and an improvised soundscape of voices and instruments.
 Other directing projects have included a comic soundscape based on internet memes and an exploration of different ways to utilize improvisation in opera.
 She has received two grants from the Indiana Arts Commission for her collaborative work and has presented on “Challenges and Solutions for the Developing Collegiate Opera Program” at the National Opera Association National Conference.